demisto/content-docs/docs/concepts/demisto-sdk.md

 not required when entering the entity to the `content` repository.
 The `format` command will remove the unnecessary fields and make any additional fixes needed to the existing fields.

-##### Examples and Use Cases:
+#### Examples and Use Cases:
  - Format a specific file:
     ```buildoutcfg
     demisto-sdk format -i Packs/myPack/Integrations/myIntegration/myIntegration.yml
     ```
    This will format the file `Packs/myPack/Integrations/myIntegration/myIntegration.yml` in accordance to Cortex XSOAR standards.

- - Format a pack and update script and integration docker images:
+ - Format a pack and update script and integration Docker images:
     ```buildoutcfg
     demisto-sdk format -i Packs/myPack -ud
     ```
    This will format all files in `myPack`.
-It will also update any docker images in integrations and scripts in the pack.
+It will also update any Docker images in integrations and scripts in the pack.

 For additional information see [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/format/README.md#format).